Crizzooo/stock-quotes/notes.md

 - api
     - holds all routes and route specific logic.
 The entire api is nested under `/api` and right now only has the `/api/stocks/` routes below it
 - config
-   - holds useful project wide configuration settings, such as the folders for serving static files and the clear timer of the quoteData cache
+   - holds useful project wide configuration settings, such as the folder paths for serving static files and the clear timer of the quoteData cache
 - services
     - Classes that support functionality of the route logic
     - QuoteCache